radoslavirha/ha-addon-laskakit-data-feeder/.github/CONTRIBUTING.md

 Adherence to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is required.

-You can use GitHub issue ID in commit body prefixed with # (will be used in Changelog).
+You can use GitHub issue ID in commit body prefixed with #.
 E.g. #2

 Full commit message: